Start planning your trip

 The exterior of the shop may appear modest.
 You might even pass by it if you're not on the lookout.
 It's nestled on a street with an outward appearance that doesn't stand out at all.

-In addition to noren curtains at the entrance, there's a lantern with the coffee chain's logo and the word "Yasaka" engraved into the roof tiles.
+In addition to noren curtains at the entrance, there's a lantern with the coffee chain's logo.

-In the front yard on the first floor, you'll find a tsukubai (*1) created with a rock arrangement from a famous tea ceremony school: the Omotesenke.
+In the front yard on the first floor, you'll find a tsukubai (*1) created with a rock arrangement from one of Kyoto's famous tea ceremony schools: the Omotesenke.

 The tsukubai water basin is an essential element in Japanese gardens.